kantv-ai/.github/profile/README.md

 https://github.com/ggerganov/llama.cpp/pull/10693

-this is an amazing news for llama.cpp community.
+this is an amazing news for upstream llama.cpp community, hope the official PR of ggml-qnn from Qualcomm can been seen in the upstream llama.cpp community.